 The course MAM2000W consists of five modules.
-Students must take four of these, including the compulsory module 2LA and at least one of 21A and 2RA (students intending to do MAM3000W should take both).
+Students must take four of these.
+In the first semester students take 2LA and 2AC, and in the second semester they take two of 2RA, 2IA and 2DE.
 Some modules in MAM2000W are prerequisites for other modules in MAM2000W, MAM3000W, and MAM3040W; for these modules, a final mark of 45% or higher must be obtained.
 Details can be found in the handbook sections Undergraduate Courses in Mathematics and Undergraduate Courses in Applied Mathematics.
-Due to the prerequisite system, students who obtain a final mark of less than 45% for 2AC or 2LA will be required to deregister from MAM20000W.
+Due to the prerequisite system, students who obtain a final mark of less than 45% for 2AC or 2LA will be required to deregister from MAM2000W.